rajdee/redux-in-russian/docs/recipes/WritingTests.md

 # Writing Tests

-Because most of the Redux code you write are functions, and many of them are pure, they are easy test without mocking.
+Because most of the Redux code you write are functions, and many of them are pure, they are easy to test without mocking.

 ### Setting Up

 We recommend [Mocha](http://mochajs.org/) as the testing engine.
-Note that it runs in a Node environment, so you won’t have access to DOM.
+Note that it runs in a Node environment, so you won’t have access to the DOM.

 ```
 npm install --save-dev mocha